The Most Powerful SEO Strategy “SEO Experts” Don’t Know About: The Geo Grid

 There’s No Evidence of Real Relationships

-In other words – Google can’t confirm that you do what you claim to do in the area you do service.
+In other words – Google can’t confirm that you do what you say you do in the area you say you’re in.

 How do you fix that?